bilken/Flog/readme.txt

     4 xconfig/xconfig.cpp

-        This sample program uses both run-time and compile-time log definitions, but does using only X-macro declarations.
+        This sample program uses both run-time and compile-time log definitions, but does so using only X-macro declarations.
 That is, the configuration does not include the perl_config.pl script; it is configured entirely in the code.